How to Pass the Ham Radio Technician Exam in 2026

 Time Management Strategies

-Most test sessions are relaxed, but managing your time effectively reduces stress and improves accuracy:
+Test sessions are usually relaxed, but managing your time cuts stress:

-- Read each question completely before looking at the answers
+- Read each full question before looking at the answers.

-- Use remaining time to double-check flagged questions
+- Use any extra time to review your flagged questions.

 Common Pitfalls to Avoid

-- Misreading units: Pay attention to whether answers are in volts, millivolts, or kilovolts
+- Misreading units: Watch for volts, millivolts, or kilovolts.

-- Confusing frequency bands: Know which amateur bands are available to Technicians
+- Confusing frequency bands: Know which bands Technicians can use.

-- Overthinking simple questions: If it seems straightforward, it probably is
+- Overthinking simple questions: If it looks straightforward, it probably is.

 What to Expect on Exam Day

-Knowing the logistics ahead of time eliminates unnecessary stress.
-Here's what typically happens:
+Knowing the routine ahead of time helps.
+Here's the typical process:

 Before the Exam

-- Bring two forms of ID (one with photo)
+- Bring two forms of ID (one with a photo).

-- If you already hold an FCC license, bring the original
+- If you already have an FCC license, bring the original.

 During the Exam

-The volunteer examiners will explain the process, but here's what to expect:
+The volunteer examiners will explain everything, but here's the gist:

-- You'll receive a question booklet and answer sheet
+- You'll get a question booklet and an answer sheet.

-- Raise your hand when finished or if you have questions
+- Raise your hand when you're done or if you have a question.

 Mastering the Technical Concepts